MicrosoftDocs/power-automate-docs/articles/minit/subprocess-filter.md

 Use this event level filter to `„cut out"` a part of the process from all the cases.
 Where the criteria for the subprocess doesn't apply, the case is completely excluded.
 For example, in a purchase order approval process, you want to focus on the part from purchase order creation until the purchase order is marked as approved.
 Another example is, in a service center ticket solving process, you want to see only the part being dealt with by the second level support department.

-The following screenshot depicts the settings for the subprocess from the first occurrence of **Status change to Approved** to the last occurrence of **Status changed to Accounted** activity.
+The following screenshot depicts the settings for the subprocess from the first occurrence of **Mark order as complete** or **Suggest relevant options** to the last occurrence of **Notify customer that bike is ready for pickup** activity.

 :::image type="content" alt-text="Screenshot of the settings for a subprocess filter." source="media/subprocess-filter.png":::